Misha Mansoor

 Misha Mansoor (born October 31, 1984), also known as Bulb after the name of his solo project, is an American musician, best known as the founder of and one of the three guitarists in the progressive metal band Periphery.
 He is also a part of the projects Haunted Shores and Four Seconds Ago, and Of Man, Not of Machine.

-Mansoor is considered to be one of the forerunners of the djent movement and is often erroneously attributed with the invention of the word itself (whose invention he attributes to Meshuggah guitarist Fredrik Thordendal).
-With Periphery, Mansoor has recorded, produced, and released seven studio albums: a self-titled debut, Periphery II: This Time It's Personal, Juggernaut: Alpha, Juggernaut: Omega, Periphery III: Select Difficulty, Periphery IV: Hail Stan, and Periphery V: Djent Is Not a Genre.
+Mansoor is considered to be one of the forerunners of the djent and modern progressive metal movement and is often erroneously attributed with the invention of the word itself (whose invention he attributes to Meshuggah guitarist Fredrik Thordendal).
+With Periphery, Mansoor has recorded, produced, and released eight studio albums: a self-titled debut, Periphery II: This Time It's Personal, Juggernaut: Alpha, Juggernaut: Omega, Periphery III: Select Difficulty, Periphery IV: Hail Stan, Periphery V: Djent Is Not a Genre, and A Pale White Dot.
 Mansoor has been named one of the Top 20 best guitarists of the 2010s by Guitar World magazine.

 Early life

 Mansoor was born on October 31, 1984, to Ali Mansoor, an economist associated with the World Bank who served a term as Secretary to the Minister of Finance in Mauritius.
 Mansoor is Mauritian by descent but was born and raised in the US.
 He grew up in Washington D.C. and moved to Belgium for three years when he was eight years old.
-He is Jewish, using his bar mitzvah money to buy his first drums and guitar, and can speak French.
-Mansoor attended the University of Toronto, originally majoring in sociology before switching to philosophy and eventually dropping out to pursue his passion for music.
+He is Jewish, and used his bar mitzvah money to buy his first drums and guitar.
+Mansoor can speak French.
+He attended the University of Toronto, originally majoring in sociology before switching to philosophy and eventually dropping out to pursue his passion for music.